Paris is a tiny city

 Eastwards, the metro line 2 drops you off at the famous Père Lachaise cemetery, wander round the tombs of Jim Morrison, Chopin, Oscar Wilde etc.

-Metro line 13 from Liège will take you directly to the Champs Elysées, Invalides (with its famous gold domed roof and Napolean’s Tomb) and the wonderful sculptures in the Rodin gardens.
-On the weekend, travel northwards to most famous Paris flea market at St Ouen / Clignancourt or south to the smaller one at Vanves.
+Metro line 13 from Liège will take you directly to the Champs Elysées, Invalides (with its famous gold-domed roof and Napolean’s Tomb) and the wonderful sculptures in the Rodin gardens.
+On the weekend, travel northwards to the most famous Paris flea market at St Ouen / Clignancourt or south to the smaller one at Vanves.

-If you want to stay above ground take the n° 74 bus to the Louvre, Palais Royal, Notre Dame and the islands of Ile de la Cité / Ile Saint Louis from where you can also wander through the St Germain / Latin quarter.
+If you want to stay above ground take the n° 74 bus to the Louvre, Palais Royal, Notre Dame and the islands of Ile de la Cité / Ile Saint Louis from where you can also wander through Saint Germain / Latin quarter.

 5 metro stations run under this train station including metro line 14 which is the only wheelchair – friendly metro line in Paris with elevators to each platform from ground level and which diagonally crosses Paris via the Palais Royal / Louvre, the Pompidou Centre and the Gare de Lyon train station (peep into the ‘Train Bleu’ restaurant, a classified monument or book weeks in advance for a meal).

 Shuttle trains leave every 15 minutes to Versailles (Rive Droite).
-Use this route for the Chateau if you have mobility issues as the alternative route (using the RER C train to Versailles Chateau) includes lots of stairs AND IS CURRENTLY CLOSED FOR WORKS.
+Use this route for the Chateau if you have mobility issues as the alternative route (using the RER C train to Versailles Chateau) includes lots of stairs and for anyone North of the river it’s closer and simpler.
 Our route also offers you the option of walking to the Porte Saint Antoine entrance of the Chateau which gives you direct access via Marie Antoinette’s farm and avoids the huge crowds (if you have your passport ticket and if you arrive after 12.00, opening time).

 Direct trains from St Lazare also take you to Vernon (Giverny) for Monet’s gardens and to Bayeux to see the Tapestry or onwards for the Normandy Landing Beaches.